JPL13/Project-1/README.md

 Data Scientists, Data Engineers, Data Analysts and Software Developers:

 1. What are the trends in the job market?
 Are data-related jobs rapidly increasing?
-2. Are there any difference between Data Scientists, Data Engineers, Data Analysts and Software Developers in terms of salary?
+2. Is there any difference between the four professions in terms of salary?
-3. How satisfied are they?
-How many want to leave their current job?
-What factors are the most important for them when it comes to choosing a new job?
+3. What about job satisfaction?
+How many respondents want to leave their current job?
+Which factors are most important when choosing a new job?
-4. What languages did they use the most?
+4. What languages and databases are used most for each role?

 ## File Descriptions <a name="files"></a>